ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 var disqus_shortname = "exampleone";
 ```

-That's all what you need to setup Disqus from the theme side.
+That's all you need to setup Disqus from the theme side.
 If you get any issue regarding that comments are unable to load.
-First make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide)
+First, make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide)

 And also check [Disqus troubleshooting guide](https://help.disqus.com/customer/portal/articles/472007-i-m-receiving-the-message-%22we-were-unable-to-load-disqus-%22) if you still have issues.